What to know about variable heart rhythms and AFib

 Treatment of an aortic aneurysm depends on its size and the symptoms an individual may be experiencing.
 The goal is to prevent the aneurysm from ever rupturing.
 Medication to control high blood pressure and to lower cholesterol may be prescribed.
 Surgery may also be indicated.

-There are generally two types of aneurysm repair surgeries:
+There are generally two types of aortic aneurysm repair surgeries:

 Get tips from Ohio State experts right to your inbox.